 For this study, the researchers looked at the brown fat cells under severe stress, so that the cells were practically dying.
 "We found that they secrete purine inosine in large quantities, "says Niemann.
 More interesting, however, was how intact brown fat cells responded to the call for molecular help: they were activated by inosine (or simply by dying cells in their vicinity).
 The inosine then ignited the furnace inside them.
 The white fat cells also converted to their brown brothers.
 The mice fed a high-energy diet and treated with inosine at the same time remained leaner than the control animals. and were protected from diabetes.

 Okay, it burns fat in mice… And in humans?

-"There is a drug developed for coagulation disorders, but which also inhibits the inosine transporter," explains Pfeifer, who is also a member of the transdisciplinary research areas "Life and Health" and "Sustainable Futures" of the University of Bonn.
+"There is a drug developed for coagulation disorders, but it also inhibits the inosine transporter," explains Pfeifer, who is also a member of the transdisciplinary research areas "Life and Health" and "Sustainable Futures" of the University of Bonn.
 "We fed this fat-burning drug to the mice and they consumed more energy as a result."

 And U.S?
 Interestingly, humans also have an inosine transporter.
 And in 2-4% of people it is less active due to a genetic variation.

 "Our colleagues from the University of Leipzig genetically analyzed 900 individuals," explains Pfeifer.
 "The subjects with the least active transporter were on average significantly leaner."
 These results suggest that inosine also regulates thermogenesis in human brown fat cells.
 Substances that interfere with the transporter activity may therefore be suitable for the treatment of obesity.
 The drug already approved for bleeding disorders could serve as a starting point for a new fat-burning drug.